LeishMarrero/Crowdfunding-ETL/README.md

 ![email_contacts_remaininggoal](email_contacts_remaininggoal.png)

-To conclude, a table was also created to email the backers how much of the goal remains for each live campaign.
-The following code was used,
+To conclude, a table was also created to email the backers how much of the goal remains for each live campaign organized in descending order by email.

-'''sql

-SELECT
-        ba.email,
-	ba.first_name,
-	ba.last_name,
-	ba.cf_id,
-	ca.company_name,
-	ca.description,
-	ca.end_date,
-	(ca.goal - ca.pledged) AS "Left of Goal"
-INTO email_backers_remaining_goal_amount
-FROM backers AS ba
-LEFT JOIN campaign AS ca
-ON (ba.cf_id = ca.cf_id)
-ORDER BY email DESC;
-'''

 Independent Funding has all the databases and tables needed in PostgreSQL to inform their contacts with the progress of all crowdfunding campaigns.